maffblaster/maffblaster.github.io/_posts/2015-01-22-new-project-the-lord-of-the-rings-the-purist-edition.md

 If you have something constructive to say, I'd love to hear your thoughts.
 As always, you can contact me via e-mail (see the bottom left of this page).

-If you have a special request for LORT: The Purist Edition, please [create an issue](https://github.com/DigitalSurvival/LOTR-The-Purist-Edition/issues/new) on the project page.
+If you have a special request for LOTR: The Purist Edition, please [create an issue](https://github.com/DigitalSurvival/LOTR-The-Purist-Edition/issues/new) on the project page.
 I should see it and to respond to your request.

 Maffblaster